An intervention is any action (such as a treatment, a therapy or the provision of a service) which is designed to help people on the autism spectum.

 Even supposedly scientific studies may be flawed, leading to biased and inaccurate findings.

 If you are trying to make the decision about which interventions to use, you may find it useful to look at some key tools, including some principles and key questions.

 It can be really difficult to find high-quality information that is accurate, up-to-date and reliable.
 When you do find the right information, it may be written in scientific gobbledygook that you can't understand.
 That is one reason this site has a Glossary of terms on autism.

-The Research Autism website is one of the few which aims to provide clear and scientifically valid information about the most commonly used interventions.
+The Research Autism information service website is one of the few which aims to provide clear and scientifically valid information about the most commonly used interventions.

 Please see Our Evaluations of Autism Interventions, Treatments and Therapies for more information about those interventions.

 If you can't find scientifically valid information about a specific intervention please contact us and we will try to find that information for you.

 You can find a range of organisations which may be able to help in the Resources on Autism section of this website.